-My Guide to Spotting the Lions of Nairobi National Park
+The Ultimate Guide to Spotting Lions in Nairobi National Park

 There’s a moment, and if you’re lucky, you’ll experience it, when you’re watching a lioness move through the grass and you happen to glance over your shoulder to see Nairobi’s skyscrapers piercing the horizon.
 It’s a breathtaking, almost-surreal moment that perfectly sums up what makes Nairobi National Park so special.

 Hi.
-My name is Ian Waruingi, a KPSGA-certified guide and travel consultant for AJ Kenya Safaris.
+My name is Nicholas Thairu, a TRA-certified guide and travel consultant for Nairobinationalparksafari.com.
 I’ve spent countless hours bumping along the dusty tracks of Nairobi National Park, and in this guide, I want to share my experiences with you.
 I’ll tell you where and how to spot lions in Nairobi National Park, the best times to find them on the move, and what makes each sighting unforgettable.
 I also take you behind the scenes of lion conservation in the park, highlighting the incredible work done to protect them.

 Why Lions in Nairobi National Park Are So Unforgettable